 The rapporteur for this proposal is Clara Aguilera, Member of the European Parliament and party to the Progressive Alliance of Socialists and Democrats, who is responsible for drafting a report for the lead Committee in the European Parliament, the Fisheries Committee.
 Shadow rapporteurs will draft opinions on the report presented by Clara Aguilera.
-For example, the Committee on Environment, Public Health and Food Safety draft opinion.
+For example, the Committee on Environment, Public Health and Food Safety Opinion.
 Latest information on the timeline in the European Parliament can be found here.

 Council of Ministers Progress Report